 If you wish to earn a portion of your educational expenses and can demonstrate financial need through the FAFSA, you may qualify for the Federal Work-Study program.
+Federal Work-Study (FWS) provides part-time jobs for students with financial need allowing them to earn money to help pay education expenses.
 Earnings under Federal Work-Study are not credited to your account.
 You will receive a paycheck every two weeks based on the number of hours you have worked.
+The program encourages community service work and work related to the student’s course of study.
+Federal Work Study students are prohibited from working during scheduled class times and work time does not include time for study.

-Departments and offices on campus hire a number of students each year in such areas as Academic and Administrative offices, Campus Recreation, Campus Libraries, the annual Phon-a-thon, Admissions, the Student Center and SODEXHO Dining services.
-Current listings can be viewed at www.creighton.edu/studentemp.
-All off-campus jobs, including part-time, internships and full-time jobs, are posted through the Creighton Career Center (www.creighton.edu/careercenter).
-At the time of hire, all U.S. students employed on campus must be prepared to complete a Federal I-9 Employment Eligibility Form.
+At the time of hire, all U.S. students employed on campus must complete the Federal I-9 Employment Eligibility Form.
 Be prepared to show a valid ID and a document that proves your eligibility to work in the United States.
 The most commonly acceptable documentation is an original Social Security card or Birth Certificate or U.S. Passport.
-International students must show U.S. Visa with I-94 and I-20.
+International students must show U.S Visa with I-94 and I-20.